id-studiolab/Digital-Interfaces/assignments/07+08-animistic-design/running-two-sequences-index.md

     (MAX_LED, 0.1, 5, "QuadEaseIn"),
     # Translates to: Go to the MAX value within 0.1 seconds and 5 steps, and use a QuadEaseIn easing function
     (MIN_LED, 1.0, 40, "QuadEaseInOut")
-    # Translates to: Go to the MIN value within 1 seconds and 40 steps, and use a QuadEaseInOut easing function
+    # Translates to: Go to the MIN value within 1 second and 40 steps, and use a QuadEaseInOut easing function
 ]

 servo_sequence = [